-Paxlovid is used in adults 18 years of age and older with mild-to-moderate COVID-19.
-It is only used in patients who are at high risk for progression to severe COVID-19, including hospitalisation or death.
+Paxlovid is used in adults 18 years of age and older who do not require supplemental oxygen and who are at increased risk for progression to severe COVID-19, including hospitalisation or death.

 You must talk to a doctor if you do not feel better or if you feel worse while on treatment with Paxlovid.